Getting around your borough

 TfL revised budget

-We published a draft revised budget for 2020/21, which outlines how we will continue to support London's recovery from the pandemic, benefiting the UK economy.
+We published a draft revised budget for 2020/21, which outlines how we will continue to support London's recovery from the coronavirus pandemic, benefiting the UK economy.

 We are planning to maintain our statutory obligation to balance our budget, keep our assets safe and operable, and progress an investment programme focused on safety, active travel and completing projects that support social distancing or significant economic growth with the help of future Government funding.